mrlafxo/lafx01/content/posts/hackthebox/optimum.md

 # Enumeration

-Visiting port 80 we are presented with a web page about an HFS Http File Server.
+Visiting port `80` we are presented with a web page about an HFS Http File Server.

 ![Legacy_MindMap](/images/htb/legacy_mindmap.png)

 It is easy to identify its version, which appears to be the `2.3`.

-Searching on the web informations about that version, we can identify an RCE exploit available:
+Searching on the web informations about that version, we can identify an RCE exploit available -> <https://www.exploit-db.com/exploits/49584>
--> <https://www.exploit-db.com/exploits/49584>

 We just need to change our attacking IP and port where we want to receive the reverse shell.